 shirts (may display a logo no larger than 3x3 inches on the

-sweatshirts, hoodies, or fleece must be uniform colors and
+sweatshirts, hoodies, or fleece (a uniform top must be worn

 Holly Shelter spirit wear may be worn at any time (sleeveless

 jerseys must have a uniform top underneath)